Main Organisation Activities

 - To prepare annual work programme for the main planned activities and events.

-– Development of surveillance system for physical activity and sport at national level – Macedonian physical activity country card, Global Observatory for Physical Activity, 2015,
+– Development of surveillance system for physical activity and sport at the national level – Macedonian physical activity country card, Global Observatory for Physical Activity, 2015 and 2022,

-– Effects of applied programmed physical activity at children, youth and adult population,
+– Effects of applied programmed physical activity on children, youth and adult populations,

 – Efficacy of physical activity on reduction on diet-related risk factors for chronic diseases,